Xyarian/laama_chat/README.md

-# Laama Chat - (Llama 3.1)
+# Laama Chat - AI Chat Application

-Laama Chat is a [Streamlit](https://streamlit.io/) -based application that provides an interactive chat interface using the [Llama 3.1 8B](https://llama.meta.com/) model.
-Users can engage in conversations, upload documents for context, and save/load chat sessions.
+Laama Chat is a [Streamlit](https://streamlit.io/) based application that provides an interactive chat interface using the [Llama 3.1 8B](https://llama.meta.com/) and [Gemma 2 9B](https://ai.google.dev/gemma) **locally**.
+Users can engage in conversations, upload documents for context, and save/load chat sessions with their preferred model.

 ## Features

-- 🤖 Advanced chat interface powered by Llama 3.1 8B model
+- 🤖 Chat interface powered by multiple AI models (Llama 3.1 and Gemma 2)
+- 🔄 Ability to switch between different models for each chat session
 - 📄 Document upload support for context-aware conversations
-- 💾 Save and load chat sessions with SQLite
+- 💾 Save and load chat sessions with SQLite, including model selection
 - 🎨 Custom-styled UI built with Streamlit
+- 🔧 Extensibility to easily add support for other Ollama models

 ## Installation